Bayesian Imputation with Optimal Look-Ahead-Bias and Variance Tradeoff: The Bias-Variance Multiple Imputation Framework

 \textbf{Notations.} For any integers $K\leq L$, we use $[K]$ to denote the set $\{1, \ldots, K\}$ and $[K,L]$ to denote the set $\{K, \ldots,L\}$.
 We use $\mc M$ to denote the space of all probability measures supported on $\R^n$.
 The set of all $n$-dimensional Gaussian measures is denoted by $\mc N_n$, and we use $\PD^n$ to represent the set of positive-definite matrices of dimension $n\times n$.

+To facilitate the discussion, we borrow an exemplary application of portfolio allocation with missing asset returns.
 We assume a universe of $n$ assets over $T$ periods.
 The joint return of these $n$ assets at any specific time $t$ is represented by a random vector $Z_t \in \R^n$.
 The random vector $M_t \in \{0, 1\}^n$ indicates the pattern of the missing values at time $t$, that is,

 Coupled with the indicator random variables $M_t$, we define the following projection operator $\mc P_{M_t}$ that projects\footnote{ The projection operator $\mc P_{M_t}$ can be defined using a matrix-vector multiplication as follows.
 Upon observing $M_t$, let $\mc I = \{i \in [n]: (M_t)_i = 1\}$ be the set of indices of the missing entries.
 We assume without any loss of generality that $\mc I$ is ordered and has $d$ elements, and that the $j$-th element of $\mc I$ can be assessed using $\mc I_j$.
 Define the matrix $P_{M_t} \in \{0, 1\}^{d \times n}$ with its $(j, \mc I_j)$ element being 1 for $j \in [d]$, and the remaining elements are zeros, then $\mc P_{M_t}(Z_t) = P_{M_t} Z_t$.
 The operator $\mc P_{M_t}^\perp$ can be defined with a matrix $P_{M_t}^\perp$ in a similar manner using the set $\mc I^\perp = \{ i \in [n]: (M_t)_i = 0\}$.} the latent variables $Z_t$ to its \textit{un}observed components $Y_t$